tanhuy998/context-js/README.md

       super();
     }

-    // the current route path will be 'get /multiple/send'
+    // the enpoint's path will be 'get /multiple/send'
     // the '/single' prefix is ovetwritten
     @Route.get('/send')
     sendSomthing() {